 To elaborate on this result, we provide three further pieces of more detailed analysis.
 Note that Theorem~\ref{thm:main_theorem} does not exclude the possibility that $\SOS_4(G_p) = o(\sqrt{p})$.
 In Section~\ref{sec:optimality-fk}, however, we show that at least the lower bound construction we use to prove Theorem~\ref{thm:main_theorem}, involving the simple class of \emph{Feige-Krauthgamer pseudomoments} (see Definition~\ref{def:fk-pseudomoments}), cannot improve on the $p^{1/3}$ scaling of our lower bound.

 On the other hand, in Section~\ref{sec:numerical}, we present some numerical evidence that $\SOS_4(G_p) \sim p^{\eta}$ for a constant $\eta \in (0, \frac{1}{2})$, with value $\eta \approx 0.4$.
-As we discuss in Section~\ref{sec:numerical}, these results are similar to earlier numerical studies of \cite{GLV-2009-BlockDiagonalSDPPaleyClique}, who consider a weaker class of SDPs than the SOS hierarchy, and unpublished results of \cite{KM-2018-PaleyExperiments}, who consider the same weaker SDPs and extract a prediction of the power scaling of their values with $p$ from numerical results.
+As we discuss in Section~\ref{sec:numerical}, these results are similar to earlier numerical studies of \cite{GLV-2009-BlockDiagonalSDPPaleyClique}, who consider a weaker class of SDPs than the SOS hierarchy, and results of \cite{KM-2023-SDPCliquePaley}, who consider the same weaker SDPs and extract a prediction of the power scaling of their values with $p$ from numerical results.
 We thus have reason to believe that our lower bound cannot be improved all the way to a scaling of $p^{1/2}$.
 Unfortunately, we have not found a way to convert these numerical results into a proof of an improved bound on the clique number, but we leave this as a tantalizing open problem for future work.